ABhilashscaria/Natural-language-to-SQL/README.md

-This project demonstrates how to fine-tune the codellama/CodeLlama-7b-hf model using the b-mc2/sql-create-context dataset from Hugging Face to generate SQL query from natural language descriptions.

-Inspired by @philschmid's blogpost on LLaMA fine-tuning.
+This project demonstrates how to fine-tune the codellama/CodeLlama-7b-hf model using the b-mc2/sql-create-context dataset from Hugging Face to generate SQL query from natural language descriptions.Inspired by @philschmid's blogpost on LLaMA fine-tuning.

 Fine-tuned model:https://huggingface.co/Abhilashscaria/code-llama-7b-text-to-sql

 ## Project Overview

 Model: CodeLlama-7b-hf